Right or wrong? Good or bad? Legal or illegal?

 Addressing such issues is beyond the scope of this concept.
 The following example shows how complex the issues may be:

 A strain of corn has been created with a gene that encodes a natural pesticide.
 On the positive side, the transgenic corn is not eaten by insects, so there is more corn for people to eat.
 The corn also doesn’t need to be sprayed with chemical pesticides, which can harm people and other living things.
 On the negative side, the transgenic corn has been shown to cross-pollinate nearby milkweed plants.
 Offspring of the cross-pollinated milkweed plants are now known to be toxic to monarch butterfly caterpillars that depend on them for food.
 Scientists are concerned that this may threaten the monarch species as well as other species that normally eat monarchs.

 As this example shows, the pros of biotechnology may be obvious, but the cons may not be known until it is too late.
 Unforeseen harm may be done to people, other species, and entire ecosystems.
 No doubt the ethical, legal, and social issues raised by biotechnology will be debated for decades to come.
 For a recent debate about the ethics of applying biotechnology to humans, watch the video at the link below.

 - Biotechnology has raised a number of ethical, legal, and social issues.
 For example, are genetically modified foods safe to eat, and who controls a person’s genetic information?

-1. Identify an ethical, legal, or social issue raised by biotechnology.
-State your view on the issue, and develop a logical argument to support your view.
+- State your view on an ELSI issue, and develop a logical argument to support your view.